discostu105/DynaLox/README.md

 This "dashboards as code" approach makes the dashboards version-controlled, reproducible, and easy to share or adapt for other Loxone setups. ✨

+## Disclaimer

+These dashboards are just a proof of concept.
+They are tailored to my specific environment.
+They are not perfect yet.

 ## 📄 License

 Apache 2.0